BryceCanyonCounty/bcc-stables/README.md

 # Stables

 #### Important
-This is an open project.
+This is a "work in progress" and an open project.
 If you would like to contribute please submit a PR.

 #### Description
 Stables script for RedM servers using the [VORP framework](https://github.com/VORPCORE).
 There are 6 stables configured, more stable locations may be added using the `config.lua` file.